Utilizing the 'launchctl' Command for macOS Service Management (with examples)

 launchctl

-file that defines the agent to be loaded.
+: The path to the plist file that specifies the details of the script to be loaded.
 The~

 Use case 2: Activate an agent which requires root privileges to run and/or should be loaded whenever any user logs in